saeyslab/hydra_hpc_example/README.md

 - [src/sleep_hydra/README.md](./src/sleep_hydra/README.md) is the same sleep example and benchmarking, but executed with the Hydra framework.
 More powerful and flexible, but also more complex.
 - [src/dask_jobqueue/README.md](./src/dask_jobqueue/README.md) is an example of how to use Hydra and submitit to launch a Dask jobqueue through the SLURM scheduler.
 - [src/frequencies_hydra/README.md](./src/frequencies_hydra/README.md) is the counting frequencies example with benchmarking.
 It uses a Python-only configuration, based on hydra-zen.
+- [src/dask_batchrunner/README.md](./src/dask_batchrunner/README.md) is an example of how to use the SLURMRunner from dask-jobqueue to launch a Dask cluster on SLURM.
+It uses either Pixi or vsc-venv to manage the environment.
+It currently does not use MPI.
+- [src/dask_mympi/README.md](./src/dask_mympi/README.md) is an example of how to use the vsc-mympirun to launch a Dask cluster on SLURM.
+It uses  vsc-venv to manage the environment.

 ## Common patterns